the D&S culture

 Our Hedgehog Committee, which pervades the Firm in many ways.

-Our Innovation Committee, which was formed (of course) to make innovation and coming up with new ideas a basic way of life for all employees of the Firm.
+Our Innovation Committee, which was formed (of course) to innovate and come up with new ideas and to make innovation an important part of every day life for all employees of the Firm.

-Our Profitability Committee, which is dedicated to improving the Firm’s profitability, consistent with the Firm’s values and culture.
+Our Financial Oversight Committee, which is dedicated to improving the Firm’s profitability, consistent with the Firm’s values and culture.

 DS Gourmet.
 This is because we are really “into food” at D&S. We try to make every Firm lunch and every client invitation to the Firm an exercise in great food.
 Perhaps it is an outgrowth of our hedgehog principle in that “food is love”.